Fishest/school/559/homework1/README.rst

 was obtained by the following steps:

 * read the image into Matlab
-* run the image through a predetermined color threshold (created with impixel)
+* run the image through three predetermined color thresholds (RGB)
+  * these were created with inspection using impixel on the image
-* create a logic vector of pixel locations
+* combine the three color logic vectors into a single logic vector of pixel locations
-* remove the image's red component from each position in the logic vector
+* remove the original image's red component where the pixel is true in the logic vector